About the Division

 Special Victims Unit

 The Special Victims Unit (“SVU”) handles cases that involve some of our most vulnerable victims we serve.
-The SVU puts those responsible for cases dealing with sex crimes, child victims and child predators into a single unit led by Josette Manning who serves as the SVU Head.
+The SVU puts those responsible for cases dealing with sex crimes, child victims and child predators into a single unit led by the SVU Head.

 The Sex Crimes Unit, under the umbrella of the SVU, prosecutes all sex offenders.
 The Unit is comprised of Deputy Attorneys General, social workers, paralegals, and administrative assistants.
 The social workers participate in the interviews with police officers and victims and act as liaisons between victims and the Unit’s prosecutors.
 The social workers also assist victims in applying to the Victims’ Compensation Assistance Program (“VCAP”) for compensation.